tomjwells/coti-node-monitoring/README.md

 docker-compose up --force-recreate
 ```

-It is only necessary to use the `--force-recreate` option the first time after installing the Loki plugin.
+The `--force-recreate` option is only needed the first time after installing the Loki plugin.
 Every other time, you can simply use

 ```
 docker-compose up